lou296A/Arm-CPU/README.md

 # verilog_final
 I coded from low level an arm cpu, as part of my first year final year project.

-spec:
-the cpu is a 16 bits cpu,
-it has  dual core cpu with pipelining, support uart as well.
+16 bits cpu dual core, with pipelining and uart.
+.